 Ideally, the answer is nothing more than your bed, bedside stands, maybe a chair and some soft light source.
-If you can, avoid clunky bedside tables.
+If you can, avoid clunky bedside tables which encourage clutter collection.
 Connie Cox and Chris Evatt in 30 Days to a Simpler Life advise us to consider small wall-mounted night-stands.
-They don’t take up much space and they’re easy to vacuum under.
-If you have to have a dresser because storage space is a concern, choose one that’s not too ornate or distracting and make sure it can shut completely keeping its contents out of view.
+They don’t take up much space and they are easy to vacuum under.
+If you need a dresser because storage space is a concern, choose one that is not too ornate or distracting and make sure the drawers can shut completely keeping their contents out of sight.

-Under-bed storage is a debatable proposition since some claim it will block chi.
+Under-bed storage is a debatable proposition since some claim “it will block the flow of chi.”
 I say, do whatever feels right to you.
-I for one don’t think that having some containers under my bed as I sleep will affect me one bit.
+Personally, I don’t think having a few containers under my bed as I sleep will affect me one bit.
 But if you’re going to worry about the possibility, maybe the extra storage is not worth the stress.
-That said, if you do opt to use the space under your bed for storage, avoid using it for storing things you’ll need frequently.
-Don’t put your art supplies or shoes down there because you’ll be crouching down every other day.
-Instead, store your out-of-season wardrobe and other such seasonal items.
+That said, if you do opt to use the space under your bed for storage, avoid using it for storing things you will need frequently.
+Don’t put your art supplies or shoes down there if you will be crouching down every other day.
+Instead, use the space to store your out-of-season wardrobe and linens.

-Superman had his Fortress of Solitude (which, as I remember from the movies, was a modernist and sparsely decorated affair) where he went to, in the words of George Costanza, “sort of get away from it all.”
+Superman had his Fortress of Solitude (which, as I remember from the movies, was a modernist and sparsely decorated affair) where he went to “get away from it all.”
 It’s not so hard for you to have your own.